Skip to content

 there is an active listening socket bound to the address.

-But since UDP does not listen this ends up meaning that when an ephemeral port is allocated (setting the port to 0) the kernel is free to reuse any other UDP port.
+But since UDP does not listen this ends up meaning that when an ephemeral port is allocated (setting the port to 0) the kernel is free to reuse any other UDP port that has SO_REUSEADDR set.

-Tests checking the likelihood of port conflict when using multiple udpsrc shows port conflicts starting to occur after ~100-300 udpsrc with port allocation enabled.
-See issue #3411 for more details.
+Tests checking the likelyhood of port conflict when using multiple udpsrc shows port conflicts starting to occur after ~100-300 udpsrc with port allocation enabled.
+See issue #3411 (closed) for more details.

 Changing the default value of a property is not a small thing we risk breaking application that rely on the current default value.
 But since the effects of having reuse default TRUE on can also have damaging and hard-to-debug consequences, it might be worth to consider.